kostik-b/metrics-store/README.md

 * An option can be added to bind to a particular interface
 * Unit tests for metrics handler can be cleaned up - mocks can be moved to a separate file
 * defaultMaxBodySize constant can be moved to a separate file and then used by both main.go and unit tests for metrics handler
+* Wait interval during graceful shutdown, shutdownTimeout, can be made configurable